- Cause Why Your Cat’s Paw Pad Is Peeling

-However, cats’ claws are prone to various health problems such as peeling off.
-The cause of this is unknown.
+However, cat paws are prone to various health problems, such as peeling off and the cause of this is unknown.

-Dry skin makes the fur brittle and weak.
-When you notice any signs of overgrooming like redness around the nails, bald patches under the nail beds, cracks between the toes, etc., immediately stop the behavior.
+You must stop the behavior immediately when you notice any signs of overgrooming, like redness around the nails, bald patches under the nail beds, and cracks between the toes.

 Ensure that your pet gets enough water intake as well as proper nutrition.

 A poor diet can lead to unhealthy hair follicles.

 Hair follicle infections can result in cracked heels and toe pads.

 Your cat needs good quality food rich in protein and vitamins for healthy hair growth.